 FA: refer to as Fundamental Analysis.
 Unlike TA, the fundamental analysis predicts the future price of a coin using news, partnership and other details.

 DYOR: a slang which means ‘Do Your Own Research’ frequently used by crypto traders in the market as a form of disclaimer on the information they are sharing with other traders imploring them to do their own due diligence on the info provided before taking any decisions.

 OTC: simply means Over the Counter trading.
 Is another way of buying and selling cryptocurrency?
 But this requires a broker as orders are not listed.
 This form of trading is often employed by individuals and mostly financial institution who intends to buy cryptocurrency without anyone knowing.

 Shitcoin: is a term used to refer to coins or tokens that are worthless.
-A coin can result to become a shitcoin based on some reasons when its result to an exist scam, Interest fail to materialise or when the price is purely pumped and dump.
+A coin can be termed a shitcoin based on some reasons; when its result to an exit scam, when interest fails to materialize or when the price is purely pump and dump.

 Moon: is another slang that is used when a coin is experiencing a positive price movement in the market.
 It’s one of the slang popularly used by traders on social media sites like Twitter and Facebook.